New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says - KESQ

 New video shows 4 seconds between police arrival and the fatal shooting of Andrew Brown Jr., attorney says

-A new video shows that no more than four seconds passed between when Pasquotank Sheriff’s deputies’ arrival at Andrew Brown Jr.’s home and when shots began to ring out, a family attorney said Tuesday.
+A new video shows that no more than four seconds passed between when Pasquotank Sheriff’s deputies arrived at Andrew Brown Jr.’s home and when shots began to ring out, a family attorney said Tuesday.

 “This was, in fact, an extrajudicial killing, an execution if you will,” Brown family attorney Wayne Kendall told CNN’s John Berman.
 “Mr. Brown’s car never moved toward those deputies.”